-When a mysterious disaster erases most of the world, five very different people try to survive the post-apocalyptic wasteland using their strange new abilities.
-A young couple are trapped in their domestic setting.
+After a mysterious disaster erases most of the world, five survivors find themselves in the middle of a post-apocalyptic wasteland.
+A married couple are trapped in their domestic setting.
 Two punks wander the wasteland, pushed further west by fears of retribution.
 A video game designer, used to living the high life in the city, is stranded at a highway gas station.

 Not only do they have hunger and loss to deal with, but some of them have developed strange new abilities that they are only beginning to understand.
 Their interwoven stories explore the human need for purpose and hope for a better world.
 In this revised edition of Brittni Brinn’s introspective debut, everyone will have to face who they have become in order to survive.

 “Elegant, clever, and compassionate.
 Navigating a post-apocalyptic landscape becomes a journey of self-discovery in this unforgettable novel.”